 This marks the intensity at which your lactate production is as high as your lactate clearance.
 It’s therefore the highest possible intensity which you can sustain without accumulating lactate.
 Since VLamax tells us something about our lactate production and VO2max about the ability to combust lactate, those two parameters together determine your anaerobic threshold.
 Although it is not exactly the same, some call this intensity your FTP (functional threshold power).

-How much energy can you combust per hour from fat?
+How much fat can you burn per hour?
 The higher your FATmax, the less carbohydrates you need to burn.
 Since the amount of carbohydrates in your muscles is limited, a high FATmax is beneficial for endurance events.

-You can only eat/drink 90 gram of carbohydrates per hour.
-Simple because this is the maximum possible uptake of your body.
+Your body is not able to absorb more than ~90 grams of carbohydrates per hour.
 CARBmax is the intensity (power) at which you burn 90 gram of carbohydrates per hour.
-In other words: if your intensity is below CARBmax, then you can eat/drink more energy then you are burning.
+In other words: if your intensity is below CARBmax, then you can eat/drink more energy than you are burning.
 If your intensity is above CARBmax, over time you will deplete your carbohydrates.